Crumble-Apps-and-Games/personal-givings-website/README.md

-# personal-givings-website
+# Personal Givings Website
-A website to view your weekly givings for Harmony Hill Presbyterian Church
+A website to view your weekly givings for churches and other organisations